Magento Personalization: From Out-of-Box to Third-party Options

 But what about the customers?
 Magento tracks eCommerce trends, and that’s why they’ve been rolling out many useful functions to the platform that can help store owners personalize experiences for their visitors even further.
 Magento staff designated personalization as one of the most significant trends in eCommerce, and they’re doing everything possible to lead the way when it comes to user experience personalization.

-In this article, we’ll take a look at some of the built-in, as well as third-party solutions that drive marketing personalization for stores powered by Magento 2 and its later versions.
+In this article, we’ll take a look at some of the built-in as well as third-party solutions that drive Magento personalization for stores powered by Magento 2 and its later versions.

 Using the Stock Options